cuckoosandbox/cuckoo/docs/book/src/customization/packages.rst

 This function is simply called by Cuckoo before terminating the analysis and powering off the machine.
-There's no predefined use for this function and it's not going to affect Cuckoo's execution whatsoever, so you could simply use it to perform any last operation on the system.
+By default, this function contains an optional feature to dump the process memory of all the monitored processes.

 Options
 =======